belle2/basf2/online_book/basf2/fei.rst

     Look up the correct Global Tag for our mdst file using `b2conditionsdb-recommend<b2conditionsdb-recommend>`.
-    The command will return multiple Global Tags, choose the one starting with ``analysis_tools`` as this one contains the FEI's weight files.
+    The command will return multiple Global Tags, choose the one starting with ``analysis_tools`` as this one contains the weight files of the FEI.

     Include the Global Tag in your steering file.